FcoMelendez/iot-agent-ros2/docs/usermanual.md

-# User & Programmers Manueal
+# User & Programmers Manual

 The agent relies on *rclnodejs* to interact with the ROS 2 architecture (south port of the agent).
 For NGSI interactions (north port of the agent), the agent follows the typical approach to FIWARE IoT Agents and builds on the *iotagent-node-lib*.